AskNowQA/AutoSPARQL/README.md

 * Java 7 or higher
 * Maven 3 or higher
 * Git
+* an **IPv6-capable internet connection** (you can use a free IPv6 tunnel service like Miredo or Teredo if your connection does not support it natively)

+## Warning
+AutoSPARQL TBSL is a research prototype that is not actively developed anymore.
+As such, getting it to work may need some effort and depends on the availability of several other online services.
+Feel free to create issues if you encounter problems and please share your fixes using pull requests.

 ## Installation and Execution
 1. clone the git repository